kineticadb/kinetica-react/README.md

 # Getting Started with this code

-This is an example project to show developers how use Kinetica WMS with React and Openlayers.
+This is an example project to show developers how to use Kinetica WMS, vector tiles, and get records with React and Openlayers.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Before running the application you will need to configure it.
+## Before running the application you will need to configure it and load some demo data.
 All configurations are done in public/config.json.

 1. Set kUrl to the kinetica url i.e. http(s)://localhost:9191
 2. Set kUser and kPass to a Kinetica user's username and password
-3. Import the nyctaxi demo data in GAdmin.
-Navigate to Cluster(top panel) -> Demo(left side panel) -> Load More Data(green button under taxi).
-Alternatively you could change the WMS styling options in kineticaSettings to an existing table in your Kinetica instance.
+3. Import the nyctaxi demo data in GAdmin
+   1. Navigate to GAdmin from your browser
+   2. Click Cluster(top panel)
+   3. Click Demo(left side panel)
+   4. Click Load Sample Data(green button under NYC Taxi)
+4. Import the ./data/ki_home.us_states.csv into Kinetica with workbench
+   1. Navigate to Kinetica workbench from your browser
-4. Import the ./data/ki_home.us_states.csv into Kinetica with workbench.
-Click on the Files tab on the left -> Click the '+' under the Files tab and select "Upload New File".
-Select a folder and upload the ./data/ki_home.us_states.csv.
-After the file imports click the "Import" button.
-Click the Next button twice reach the "Destination" step.
-Fill in the schema as ki_home and leave the table name us_states.
-Click the purple Import button.
+   2. Click on the Files tab on the left -> Click the '+' under the Files tab and select "Upload New File"
+   3. Select a folder and upload the ./data/ki_home.us_states.csv.
+After the file imports click the "Import" button
+   4. Click the Next button twice reach the "Destination" step.
+Fill in the schema as ki_home and leave the table name us_states
+   5. Click the purple Import button.

 ## Available Scripts